mui/material-ui/docs/data/material/components/container/container.md

 # Container

-<p class="description">The Container component centers .</p>
+<p class="description">The Container component centers primary layout elements with a responsive or fixed width.</p>

-While containers can be nested, most layouts do not require a nested container.
+The Container component is intended to be a top-level generic container for centering the layout of your page or app.
+Containers can have a [responsive](#responsive) or [fixed](#fixed) width.

 {{"component": "modules/components/ComponentLinkHeader.js", "design": false}}